Simple Wood Projects Using Just a Few Tools.

 Check out these simple wood projects, including several repairs, for which we used our Kreg jig.

-There are 1000s of uses for basic woodworking tools, including your Kreg Jig.
-Not only will you come up with ideas on your own, all the people around you will have ideas of what you could make for them.
-These are just a couple of examples of the uses our Kreg Jig has seen recently.
+Not only will you come up with ideas on your own, once people know you can fix things, they will have ideas of what you could make or fix for them.

 Replace Broken Drawer Box